JamesLinus/kowalski/README.md

 Why another audio engine?
 -------------------------
-There are plenty of audio engines aound, but Kowalski is the only option that is
+There are plenty of audio engines around, but Kowalski is the only option that is

 * Highly portable